rsnorman/continuity/README.md

 the "thenable" functions are called, so `progress` works the same.
 The progress callback will execute for each resolved value just as it would if it were attached before any were resolved.

+**Another Note**: If a promise is rejected, the iteration that caused the failure state will not fire a progress call.

 ## Running Tests